Theatre Manager by Spire Healthcare Ltd

 Spire Healthcare is a leading independent hospital group in the United Kingdom and the largest in terms of revenue.
 From 39 hospitals and 8 clinics across England, Wales and Scotland, Spire Healthcare provides diagnostics, inpatient, day case and outpatient care.

-For further information about this role or for an informal conversation about the range of career options available with Spire please contact Katie Willis via email
+For further information about this role or for an informal conversation about the range of career options available with Spire please contact Katie Willis via:

 Spire Healthcare are proud to be an equal opportunities employer.
 We celebrate diversity and are committed to creating an inclusive culture for all.